The [C II] line emission as an interstellar medium probe in the MARIGOLD galaxies: [C II] luminosity function

 and a double power-law (DPL),

 where all parameters have the usual meaning and $\beta<\alpha$.

-We follow a Bayesian approach and sample the parameter space using a Markov-chain Monte-Carlo (MCMC) method implemented with the python package {\tt emcee} \citep{emcee}.
-We assume that the counts $N_i$ in each logarithmic bin of luminosity follow a Poisson distribution and write the log-likelihood function for each simulation as
+We followed a Bayesian approach and sampled the parameter space using a Markov-chain Monte-Carlo (MCMC) method implemented with the python package {\tt emcee} \citep{emcee}.
+We assumed that the counts $N_i$ in each logarithmic bin of luminosity follow a Poisson distribution and write the log-likelihood function for each simulation as